Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Proofs of Theorems and

-Here, again the constant $\Lambda$ does not only depend on properties of the varifold $\mu$ and on the value $\Delta:=8 \pi-\Will(F_0)>0$, {\bf but also on the sizes of local integrals of the squared fundamental forms $|A_{F_{t_{j_l}}}|^2$ in $\rel^4$} of the embedded surfaces $F_{t_{j_l}}(\Sigma)\subset \sphere^3$ satisfying convergence \eqref{weak.convergence.F.j} - as already pointed out below formula \eqref{bounded.factor} in the proof of the second part of Theorem \ref{limit.MIWF} - and $g_{\textnormal{poin}}$ is a certain zero scalar curvature and unit volume metric which satisfies on account of \eqref{smooth.converg.metrics.mod} - again up to extraction of a subsequence:
+Here, again the constant $\Lambda$ does not only depend on the limit varifold $\mu$ but also on local geometric properties of the embedded surfaces $F_{t_{j_l}}(\Sigma)\subset \sphere^3$ appearing in \eqref{weak.convergence.F.j} - as already pointed out below formula \eqref{bounded.factor} in the proof of the second part of Theorem \ref{limit.MIWF} - and $g_{\textnormal{poin}}$ is a certain zero scalar curvature and unit volume metric which satisfies on account of \eqref{smooth.converg.metrics.mod} - again up to extraction of a subsequence:

 as explained below formula \eqref{smooth.converg.metrics}.
 Hence, we also infer the important estimates